88h88h/candidate_application_platform/README.md

 - Overall the app is functioning according to the requirements with just minor differences in the visual appearance of certain elements compared to the target.

+Note: Tech Stack was not present in the sample data, so its filter is not included.

 Hope You Like It!